Everyone I have made this for always loves this! An easy and simple Chicken Paella that’s a delight to the eye and a joy to the palate.

 Remove the pan from the oven and transfer its contents to a deep serving dish, placing the chicken on top.
 Spread the chorizos around.
 Serve with a wedge of lemon, if desired.

 Note: You may add the chorizo with the other ingredients (bell peppers, tomato, etc.) and let it cook in the oven.
-However, it may become chewy though it does add more flavor to the rice.
+However, it may become slightly chewy though it does add more flavor to the rice done that way – it’s up to you.